StrangeWar/C-CppTraining/DSA/NOTES.md

       Level:
          -The level of a node is the number of edges on the path from the root to the node.

+      Degree:
+         The degree of a node in a tree is the number of edges that connect to it.
+In other words, it is the number of children a node has.
+         In a binary tree, the degree of a node can be either 0, 1, or
+         2. If a node has no children, its degree is 0.
+If a node has one child, its degree is 1.
+If a node has two children, its degree is 2.

       Traversing in Binary Tree: